-&lt;sup>12 It is interesting to note that Equation 10 remains valid under temporal reversal of the $T \rightarrow M$ relationship, that is, $\alpha = 0$ and $T = \delta M + U_T$ .
-In such a model, Equations 7-10 give the correct result: $TE = NDE = CDE = \beta$ , NIE = 0.
-The statistical definition, on the other hand, with its vocabulary confined to regression slopes, would not recognize NIE as zero because the regression slope of M on T is nonzero.
+12It is interesting to note that (10) remains valid under temporal reversal of the $T \to M$ relationship, i.e., $\alpha = 0$ and $T = \delta M + U_T$.
+In such a model, definitions (7-10) give the correct result: $TE = NDE = CDE = \beta$, NIE = 0.
+The statistical definition, on the other hand, with its vocabulary confined to regression slopes, would not recognize NIE as zero, because the regression slope of M on T is non-zero.

-&lt;sup>13 Some authors (e.g., VanderWeele, 2009; Vansteelandt, 2012, Chapter 4.4), take NIE = TE - NDE as the definition of the natural indirect effect, which ensures additivity a priori but presents a problem of interpretation; the resulting indirect effect, aside from being redundant, does not represent the same direction of change, from T = 0 to T = 1, as do the total and direct effects.
-This makes it hard to compare the effect attributed to mediating paths with that attributed to unmediated paths under the same conditions of change.
+13Some authors (e.g., VanderWeele 2009; Vansteelandt 2012, Ch.
+4.4), take NIE = TE - NDE as the definition of the natural indirect effect, which ensures additivity a priori, but presents a problem of interpretation; the resulting indirect effect, aside from being redundant, does not represent the same direction of change, from T = 0 to T = 1, as do the total and direct effects.
+This makes it hard to compare the effect attributed to mediating paths with that attributed to unmediated paths, under the same conditions of change.